 - Being an ethical leader, harnessing the benefits of diversity, and responding to diversity threats

 - Anticipate negative reactions to your EDI efforts and tackling diversity resistance in all its forms

 Session 6: Making it stick

 Your learning environment

 You will learn in-person on the highest classroom in Europe on Level 50 of One Canada Square in Canary Wharf, London.
 You will be taught by academics from the UCL School of Management, the business school of University College London, one of the world’s leading universities.
 Your peers will be a diverse group of mid-senior level executives from a range of industries, bringing a wealth of different experiences.

-UCL’s strong emphasis on research and progressive approach to teaching means your course will be based on the most up-to-date understanding of how artificial intelligence is used in real-life businesses.
-On completing the course you should feel confident in your ability to implement AI projects in your organisation.
+UCL’s strong emphasis on research and progressive approach to teaching means your programme will be based on the most up-to-date ideas and best practices in diversity, equality and inclusion.
+On completing the programme you should feel confident in leading diverse teams, and fostering a culture of inclusivity and fairness throughout your organisation.

-UCL School of Management was ranked 1st in the UK in the latest Research Excellence Framework.
+In the latest Research Excellence Framework, 96% of the UCL School of Management's research was considered world-leading and internationally excellent.
 Choosing the UCL Leading for Creativity and Innovation programme gives you access to world-leading academics who combine their unique research with real-world practical solutions.

 Dr Raina Brands is an Associate Professor at UCL School of Management.
 Her work combines the study of social networks and gender stereotypes to provide a novel insight into a range of gender inequalities in organisations.
 She recently founded Career Equally, whose mission is to help women – and the companies they work for – de-bias their careers.

 Raina received her MPhil and PhD in Management from Judge Business School at the University of Cambridge and was previously on the faculty at London Business School.
 Her work has been presented at international conferences, published in top management journals and has garnered wide press coverage.